No Spoilers. (If you want a more in-depth spoiler review leave comments)

 Steve Lemme as Quasi

-Back when this project was first announced in November 2021, it was promoted of satirical take on Hugo’s The Hunchback Notre Dame.
-This would have seemed novel to those unfamiliar with the 1999 parody of the novel Quasimodo del Paris and thus an interesting take for an adaptation.
+When this project was first announced in November 2021, it was promoted of satirical take on Hugo’s The Hunchback Notre Dame.
+This would have seemed novel to those unfamiliar with the 1999 parody of the novel, Quasimodo del Paris and thus an interesting take for an adaptation.
 When the first trailer dropped it seems like the project was Broken Lizard’s attempt to be Monty Python with a Hunchback named Quasi through in.
 It didn’t seem like a parody of novel or the character.
-And after watching it still doesn’t.
+And after watching the movie it still doesn’t.

-Aside from Quasi whose full name is Quasi Modo, having a hunchback is there anything within the movie that makes it a parody of the novel or any previous movie versions?
+Aside from Quasi, whose full name is Quasi Modo, having a hunchback is there anything within the movie that makes it a parody of the novel or any previous movie versions?
 Quasi mentions that he grew up in a bell-tower and there are bell related jokes.
 Are there any mentions to any characters from the book?
 No. It’s just the hunch and bells.
-Though there is a character named Claude who is Pope’s man.
-It’s just seems more incidental than anything.
+Though there is a character named Claude who is Pope’s man but that is more incidental than anything.

 Oddly the movie does have similarities with common with the Enchanted Tales version and The Magical Adventures of Quasimodo involving Quasi’s backstory.

 As far as parodies or satire go, Quasi misses the mark for being one for Hugo’s novel.
 It states that no one read the book as a a get out jail free card which doesn’t work.
-The novel has been retold so many times, even by Hugo himself, that no one really cares but saying lines like that at the start just puts itself in opposition with viewer.
-At most it’s referential to the novel since it a slight knowledge of it or it’s a protracted comedy sketch.
+The novel has been retold so many times, even by Hugo himself, that no one really cares if a version is by the book or not.
+Saying lines like that just puts itself in opposition with viewer.
+At most, it’s referential to the novel since it a slight knowledge of it but really this version is a protracted comedy sketch.

-If you are already a fan of Broken Lizard and you want something to watch go for it.
+If you are already a fan of Broken Lizard and you want something to watch, go for it.
 Most of the reviews say if you turn your brain off for 90 minutes it’s alright.
-Though they’re more entertaining movies that would accomplish that.
+Though they’re more entertaining movies if you want to shut your brain off.

-If you have enjoyed any Hunchback version in the past and that the is the only reason you know this movie’s existence, hard pass.
-It’s only nominally a version of the book.
+If you have ever slightly enjoyed any Hunchback version in the past do not watch.
+It’s a hard pass.
+It’s only nominally a version of the story.

 .5 out 10 Bells